Developing a community of visionary, innovative, and influential directors in physical therapy educational programs to advance the health of society.

-- Residency and Fellowship Physical Therapist Centralized Application Service application fee.
+- Residency and Fellowship Physical Therapist Centralized Application Service (RF-PTCAS) application fee

-- Travel to attend three, two-day on-site sessions [October (associated with Education Leadership Conference), March, and July], situated throughout the United States (estimated cost $4,000).
+- Travel to attend three, 2-day on-site sessions [October (associated with Education Leadership Conference), March, and July], situated throughout the United States (estimated cost: $4,000)

-- Hotel accommodations for on-site sessions (the fellowship program provides meals during on-site sessions).
+- Hotel accommodations for on-site sessions (The APTA Fellowship in Higher Education Leadership program provides meals during on-site sessions)

 Institutional Support and Grants